knative/docs/docs/eventing/samples/apache-camel-source/README.md

 kubectl apply --filename source_timer.yaml
 ```

-We will verify that the published events were sent into the Knative eventing
+Verify that the published events were sent into the Knative eventing
 system by looking at what is downstream of the `CamelSource`.

 ```shell